 Creating the video

-To keep the viewer’s interest, do not stay on one camera shot for too long; alternate between different shots such as experimental results, computer screenshots, and the speaker’s face, as appropriate.
+To keep the viewer’s interest, do not stay on one camera shot for too long.
+Alternate between different shots such as experimental results, computer screenshots, and the speaker’s face.
 Get as close to the subject of each shot as possible so that the subject fills the whole frame.

 Capturing information from computer screens

 There are two standard ways to capture images and actions from a computer screen:

 - Point your camera at the screen and record

 - Use screen capture software to generate digital video files that can be edited into the video summary

 If you use the camera method, check for glare and reduce or remove lighting as necessary to eliminate the glare.